Choose another writer in this calendar:

 "I am a stranger in this land

 In 1943 Ekelöf married Gunhild (Nun) Flodquist; their stormy marriage lasted nearly ten years.
 After the war Ekelöf published Non Serviam (1945), a disillusioned examination of human aspirations.
 "In reality you are nothing," Ekelöf wrote, adding a hopeful note: "Det finns en skönhetsfläck i allt, / det enda verkliga jag sett: Jag håller mig till den."
 Ekelöf accepts that the world is not perfect.
 As a rebel he identified himself with Lucifer, like Milton.
 The Latin title of the book, in the words of the fallen angel, means "I will not serve".
+Like Dedication, this book also began with a Rimbaud quotation.
 Om hösten (1951) contains one of Ekelöf's most famous poems, 'Röster under jorden' (Voices from underground).

 Ekelöf's marriage eventually collapsed in 1951, when he started to live with his wife's sister Ingrid Flodquist, a published poet, whose collection Gobeläng had appeared in 1949.
 They married in 1952 and traveled in Holland, France and Italy.
 Their daughter Suzanne Charlotte was born in the same year.
 In the mid-1950s the family moved to Sigtuna.